Troubleshooting Endpoint analytics

 Customers may see profile assignment errors, where affected devices show an error code of

 -2016281112 (Remediation failed) if they can't correctly be assigned the Intune data collection policy.
-Startup performance insights are only available for devices running version 1903 or later of Windows 10 Enterprise, Education, or Pro.
-Windows 10 long-term servicing channel (LTSC) isn't supported.
+Startup performance insights are only available for devices running Windows 10 version 1903 or later Enterprise, Education, or Pro.
+Long-term servicing channel (LTSC) isn't supported.

 - Windows 10 Pro versions 1903 and 1909 require KB4577062.